neatnik/asshole.fyi/README.md

 This is a free public service for anyone who needs it.
 Some people need it more than others.

+## Contributing

 If you’d like to assist with translations, please create a new pull request and add a new language file to the [/site_translations](https://github.com/neatnik/asshole.fyi/tree/main/site_translations) directory.
-You can copy an existing one to see the format (which is just simple Markdown).
+Use the [translation template](https://github.com/neatnik/asshole.fyi/blob/main/translation_template.md) as a guide, and be sure to give yourself credit for your translation at the bottom (or you can remain anonymous by just removing the “Translation by” portion of the footer).

 ## Languages